This 1760 etching by Giuseppe Vasi shows the second architectural work (1625-630) by Pietro da Cortona;

 the staircases were barely identifiable in the rubble and the fountains were dry; Vasi added a technical drawing of the main fountain to the plate.

 Pigneto means pinewood and the etching shows the casino surrounded by pine trees; its location was rather remote, at the end of Valle dell'Inferno, a depression between the Vatican and Monte Mario; its name means Hell's Valley, but it is a corruption of vallis infera (low valley).

-The Casino was commissioned by Giulio Sacchetti at the time of his appointment as cardinal as the possession of a countryside villa was regarded as necessary for a man in his new position; he also bought the palace named after him in via Giulia; this building had a garden along the river which was decorated with fountains in 1660; it is possible that the family lost interest in their remote villa and preferred to entertain their guests in the city palace.
-It seems that the casino was completely abandoned after the death in 1705 of Cardinal Urbano Sacchetti, nephew of Giulio.
+property of a countryside villa was regarded as necessary for a man in that position; he also bought the palace named after him in via Giulia; this building had a garden along the river which was decorated with fountains in 1660; it is possible that the family lost interest in their remote villa and preferred to entertain their guests in the city palace.
+It appears that the casino was completely abandoned after the death in 1705 of Cardinal Urbano Sacchetti, nephew of Giulio.

-In 1861 the vast property was bought by the Torlonia, who almost surrounded urban Rome with their possessions; they restored and placed their coats of arms on two existing buildings; one of them is falling apart, while the other was in recent years turned into the public library of a modern neighbourhood.
+In 1861 the vast estate was bought by the Torlonia, who almost surrounded Rome with their properties; they restored and placed their coats of arms on two existing buildings; one of them is falling apart, while the other one was in recent years turned into a public library.